JeodC/PortMaster-Descent/addons/descent/README.md

 |D2X-XL Soundtrack|d1-d2x-xl-mus.dxa|

 ## Missions
+Descent I & II: The Definitive Collection came packaged with 20 bonus levels by Parallax Software.

 Levels of the World is an official add-on with all of the entries from a level design competition held by Interplay in 1995, plus one level designed by Parallax Software.
 It contains Parallax Software's top 10 picks, 90 singleplayer and 23 multiplayer levels Total 123 levels.